 Contact allergens: latex, nickel, cobalt, chromium, cleaning solutions

-There are many factors that can contribute to someone developing allergies.
+Many factors can contribute to someone developing allergies.
 Age, family history, and exposure to certain substances or environments are all thought to play a role.
 In developed countries like Australia, it’s estimated that up to 30% of the population suffers from some form of allergy.
-That means that nearly one in every three people you meet could be at risk of having an allergy.
+That means nearly one in every three people you meet could be at an allergy risk.

 What is anaphylaxis?
-It is a generalized or systemic rapid onset hypersensitivity reaction that is severe and life-threatening.
-In severe cases, anaphylaxis that is left untreated can lead to death within thirty minutes.
+It is a generalised or systemic rapid onset hypersensitivity reaction that is severe and life-threatening.
+In extreme cases, anaphylaxis that is left untreated can lead to death within thirty minutes.

 Symptoms of Anaphylaxis